GwennKoi/vscode-lpc-lang/README.md

 Basic syntax highlighting for LPC

 ## Release Notes
+### v 1.0.5
+* Reverted out the language server items for the moment

 ### v 1.0.2
 * Added and removed some efuns from snippets (thanks to gesslar)